samaelpola/GOFM-client/README.md

 make
 ```

-Open http://localhost:8084 with your browser to have access to the app.
+Open http://localhost:8084 with your browser to have access to the app. \
+To access the server from your browser, retrieve the ca.crt file from the GOFM-sever/cert/ca.cert folder (https://github.com/samaelpola/GoFM) and add it to your browser's ssl authority.

 ## Command useful